Categories:Chile Peppers Mexican Rice Recipes

-This recipe is courtesy of Cynthia Detterick-Pineda of Andrews, TX.
-More of Cynthia’s
+This Spanish Rice recipe, comments, and photos are courtesy of Cynthia Detterick-Pineda of Andrews, TX.
+More of Cynthia’s Southwest Recipes.

 Spanish Rice Recipe: